Listen to Matt Berninger's solo track 'Serpentine Prison'

 The National‘s Matt Berninger has shared the title track from his upcoming debut solo album — listen to ‘Serpentine Prison’ below.

-The ‘Serpentine Prison’ album is set to arrive at some point this year, but it doesn’t yet have an official release date.
-Last month, Berninger signed a record deal to release the album.
+The ‘Serpentine Prison’ album, which has been produced by Booker T. Jones, is set to arrive on October 2.
+Last month, Berninger signed a record deal with Concord Records to release the album on his and Jones’ new imprint Book Records.

 -